-The CleanBC Go Electric Vehicle Rebate Program (the "Program") is intended to build on British Columbians’ awareness and knowledge from the previous CEV Program (2011-2014) and further develop the marketplace for electric and hydrogen vehicles in British Columbia.
-The purpose of this rebate program is to continue to encourage zero-emission vehicle deployment and technology innovation in British Columbia.
-The vision for the Program is to stimulate the market such that by 2020 5% of new vehicle purchases in British Columbia are zero-emission vehicles and to create training, job and economic development opportunities in the clean transportation sector in British Columbia.
+The CleanBC Go Electric Vehicle Rebate Program (the "Program") is intended to build on British Columbians’ awareness and knowledge from the previous Program (2011-2014) and further develop the marketplace for plug-in electric and hydrogen fuel cell vehicles in British Columbia.
+The purpose of this rebate program is to make zero-emission vehicles (ZEVs) affordable and accessible for British Columbians and continue to encourage zero-emission vehicle deployment and technology innovation in British Columbia.
+The rebate program is supported by ongoing public relations and education to create greater awareness and continue the trend that has established BC as a leader in ZEV adoption.

 - This rebate is not part of the price negotiation process; the dealership will be required to deduct the rebate amount off the final vehicle price for each zero-emission vehicle (after tax).

 - No vehicle purchased prior to April 1, 2015 shall be considered for a rebate.